 Windows printing takes many resources to complete.
 If a server is running low on resources, INTELLIscribe can spool print jobs, freeing resources on the server.
 This lets the server concentrate on other tasks while INTELLIscribe spools print jobs.

 The round-robin policy remembers the previously tried printer and schedules the job for the next destination in the list.

 - Destination Selection: The print job is scheduled on the next destination in the list.

 - Failure Handling: The next destination is tried.

 Once INTELLIscribe is configured initially, you can back up the "virtual printer port" configuration to a file.
-This file can be used to create similar configuration on multiple computers.
-For instance, if you have 10 licenses and all will be configured to print to the same printers, INTELLIscribe can be configured once, and the configuration can be copied to all 10 computers.
+This file can be used to create similar configurations on multiple computers.
+For instance, if you have ten licenses and all will be configured to print to the same printers, INTELLIscribe can be configured once, and the configuration can be copied to all ten computers.

 Users can also keep this file for backup purposes.
-Then, in case of a hard drive crash or other catastrophic events, a clean installation on a new computer can import the configuration, greatly reducing the amount of time printing is down.
+Then, in case of a hard drive crash or other catastrophic events, a clean installation on a new computer can import the configuration, significantly reducing the time printing is down.